Welcome

 Armed Forces Memorial

-Access to the Armed Forces Memorial is via smooth causeway and a flight of steps or the spiral Pilgrims’ Way.
+Access to the Armed Forces Memorial is via smooth causeway leading to a flight of steps or the spiral Pilgrims’ Way.
 The Pilgrims’ Way has a gradient of 1.8%.
-Visitors with walking difficulties who require access can be taken to the summit of The Memorial and returned to its base by golf buggy.
+Visitors who require access can be taken to the summit of The Memorial and returned to its base by buggy.
 Please contact a member of the team if further assistance is required.
 This service is subject to availability, and on busy days there may be a short wait.

 Far East Prisoner of War Building

-There is a 4 metre ramp with a gradient of 6% to the side of the Far East Prisoners of War building.
+There is a 4 metre ramp with a gradient of 6% to the side of the Far East Prisoners of War building which will accommodate mobility aids including mobility scooters and wheelchairs.
 Alternatively there are three steps at the front of the building.

 The information panels provided have clear print.
 A video with sound plays in the building, the video depicts the experiences of a selection of WWII Far East prisoners of war.